In the following article, we'll walk you through creating an IAM for Splunk-SOAR from an ova file using Amazon Web Services

 button - Launch the instance

-- After launching you will be redirected to Choose Instance Type* to create the instance with the AMI
+- After launching you will be redirected to Choose an Instance Type* to create the instance with the AMI

 - Select c5x.large with 4 procs and 8 GB RAM